AbsaOSS/cobrix/README.md

 > Versions older than 2.7.1 also need `antlr4-runtime-4.8.jar`.

-After that you can specify these jars in `spark-shell` command line.
+After that, you can specify these JARs in the `spark-shell` command line.
 Here is an example:
 ```
 $ spark-shell --packages za.co.absa.cobrix:spark-cobol_2.12:2.9.7
 or